Tag Archives: Movie

 Boyhood (2014), EllarColtrane

-Incase you weren’t already sure of what Richard Linklater’s Oscar winning film is about, It’s all in the title.
-To clarify, the audience is essentially invited to witness the life of an American family over 12 years and through the eyes of a young boy.
+If you aren’t sure what Richard Linklater’s Oscar-winning film is about, it’s all in the title.
+To clarify, the audience is invited to witness the life of an American family over 12 years and through the eyes of a young boy.

 The story begins from childhood and continues to the point said boy, Mason – played by Ellar Coltrane, becomes a college student.
 Unsurprisingly, the film is nearly 3 hours long.
 The only time the length bothered me was within the first 30 minutes – the point after which things did become more interesting.